The best merchant service providers and credit card processing companies

 What help and support does Worldpay offer?

-Our testers were hugely impressed by Worldpay’s range of 24/7 help and support: phone, email, live chat, and a knowledge centre.
-The forum where we could interact with other merchants to discuss queries and pain points was a particular bonus, one overlooked by every other provider on this list except Square.
+We were hugely impressed by Worldpay’s range of 24/7 help and support: phone, email, live chat, and a knowledge centre.
+The forum where we could interact with other merchants was a particular bonus, one overlooked by every other provider on this list except Square.

 What our researchers think

 I’m really impressed by Worldpay and would 100% recommend them for rapidly growing or established businesses looking to take online payments.
-They’re such a powerhouse in this world that they have so many great features such as pay by link which is great for on-the-go merchants as well as next day payouts and huge dashboard to closely analyse your best payment methods.
+They’re such a powerhouse in this world and they have so many great features, such as pay by link – which is great for on-the-go merchants as well as next-day payouts – and a huge dashboard to closely analyse your best payment methods.

 Ollie Simpson profile photo